-The University is still a work in progress.1 As it continues to expand, the University’s monthly Newsletter marks the arrival of new courses and the best new content.2 To hear about the latest, subscribe to one of our atom (rss) feeds or sign up for our emails:
+The University is still a work in progress.
+As it continues to expand, the University Newsletter will mark the arrival of new courses and the best new content.
+To hear about the latest, subscribe to one of our atom (rss) feeds or sign up for our emails: